 As many of you know, my birthday is this Saturday.
 So, I took the time to write this open letter to my almost 24-year old self.
 This is a tad different from my usual content.
 This week, we’re taking a break from wellness to introduce myself and talk about things I am looking forward to next year.
 I planned a post for every day of the week, so make sure to check back on the blog daily to learn more about me this week.
-Without further ado, here is an open letter to my almost 24-year-old self.
+So, without further ado, here is an open letter to my almost 24-year-old self.

 Dear Almost 24-Year-Old Self